Practise makes perfect

 what the creative line taught me

-In the beginning, we experimented with colors, tried different patterns, different places.
-Then, we realized we could bend the rules to our will â because, you know, whatâs not forbidden is allowed.
-Some started cutting paper, molding it, teaming up, or playing with the material itself⊠the possibilities were â in theory â endless.
-Unfortunately, what could have become a nice habit became for many â myself above all â, a weary chore.
+the possibilities were – in theory – endless.
+Unfortunately, what could have become a nice habit became for many – myself above all –, a weary chore.
 Even after the mythical “warming up month”*, the Creative Line didn’t stick.
-At first, I couldnât seem to understand the purpose of such an exercise.
-I understood the prime goal aka as âcreativesâ, we had to create â consequently.
+At first, I couldn’t seem to understand the purpose of such an exercise.
+I understood the prime goal aka as “creatives”, we had to create – consequently.

-But, looking around me, I realized many of us had already came up with âtricks and routinesâ of their own to keep on performing well in their field of art.
-Artists â like Alice, Laureline or Pauline â, drew or sketched almost daily.
+But, looking around me, I realized many of us had already came up with “tricks and routines” of their own to keep on performing well in their field of art.
+Artists – like Alice, Laureline or Pauline –, drew or sketched almost daily.
 Pierre coded whenever he could, I wrote everyday some lines, and Walid played and composed music endlessly.
-Maybe this was the reason the Creative Line wasnât appropriate for us, at least on such a long period.
+Maybe this was the reason the Creative Line wasn’t appropriate for us, at least on such a long period.
 It did however, highlight the importance to train for your art.

 As Picasso, Mozart or anyone else, it’s the practise that both make the style and the artist.
-Of course â as any other field â, some might have facilities in a domain.
+Of course – as any other field –, some might have facilities in a domain.
 But if not fuelled, this initial talent might never evolve and be exploited to its full potential.
 So, if you like an art, practise, test out the waters.
 Who knows what diamond you’ll carve once polished?

 Some random examples below